We use Tox to coordinate our software testing

 custom options section:

-custom options: --live-dbs Use existing PUDL/FERC1 DBs instead of creating temporary ones. --tmp-data Download fresh input data for use with this test run only. --etl-settings=ETL_SETTINGS Path to a non-standard ETL settings file to use. --gcs-cache-path=GCS_CACHE_PATH If set, use this GCS path as a datastore cache layer. --sandbox Use raw inputs from the Zenodo sandbox server.
+custom options: --live-dbs Use existing PUDL/FERC1 DBs instead of creating temporary ones. --tmp-data Download fresh input data for use with this test run only. --etl-settings=ETL_SETTINGS Path to a non-standard ETL settings file to use. --gcs-cache-path=GCS_CACHE_PATH If set, use this GCS path as a datastore cache layer.

 The main flexibility that these custom options provide is in selecting where the raw input data comes from and what data the tests should be run against.
 Being able to specify the tests to run and the data to run them against independently simplifies the test suite and keeps the data and tests very clearly separated.

 --live-dbs option lets you use your existing FERC 1 and PUDL databases

 instead of building a new database at all.
 This can be useful if you want to

 test code that only operates on an existing database, and has nothing to do